 I’ve never met anyone who doesn’t LOVE Italian food, and the 3P team is no different!
 We’re spoiled though, because my Aunt Nancy and Aunt Rena are Italian and make some of the BEST spaghetti sauce ever, and so does my Mom!
-Lots of veggies, all fresh, and very simple to make.
+Lots of veggies, all fresh, simple and wholesome.

-A little while ago when Nancy came to visit, everyone requested that she please make some of her sauce…so we turned it into an Italian night at home.
-We ran with our theme, had a “delizioso” meal on a trattoria-style table, and the conversations and flavors of Italy were right here at home.
+So a little while ago when Nancy came to visit, everyone requested that she please make some of her sauce…so we turned it into an Italian night at home.
+We ran with our theme, had a “delizioso” meal on a trattoria-style table, and the conversations and flavours of Italy were right here at home.
 It doesn’t get much better than that!

 Dinner was delicious, and we couldn’t wait to share this simple and traditional recipe with you for your family to enjoy!

 In a large pot, heat the oil.
 Add the onions and garlic and saute for about 10 minutes.
 Add the celery, carrots, salt and pepper.
 Saute until all the vegetables are soft, about 10 minutes.
 Add the tomatoes, and simmer uncovered over low heat until the sauce thickens.
 If you’re making a meat sauce, you can also brown your meat while the sauce is cooking, and then add it to the sauce to simmer until you’re ready to serve!

 We like to garnish our pasta with a tiny bit of basil or parsley for colour, and then, of course, serve with a fresh salad, crusty bread, and a bit of parmesan cheese!
 As my Aunt Nancy would say…Bon Appetit!

 Do you have any family recipes from the country your family hails from?
 Any traditional home-cooked meals that you request when the family comes to visit?
 We’d love to share recipes with you!